Portland Attorney Brian Wheeler Affordable Bankruptcy

 Don’t leave assets off your bankruptcy forms, including lawsuits or claims you may have.

 The only way to exempt an asset and protect it from the bankruptcy trustee is to list it and exempt in under the applicable Oregon exemption law, federal exemption law, or other state exemption laws if you have not lived in Oregon long enough.
 Intentionally leaving out an asset is a federal crime.
-The much better choice is to candidly talk about all of your property with your lawyer, through proper pre-bankruptcy planning much can be done to protect assets.
-If this is not possible perhaps a chapter 13 bankruptcy could solve the problem.
-Also, if you do not list your claim or lawsuit you may never be able to bring that suit in the future!
+The much better choice is to candidly talk about all of your property with your lawyer, through proper prebankruptcy planning much can be done to protect asset.
+If it is not possible to exempt all of your assets then you can often work out a payment plan with the trustee to keep the property or perhaps a chapter 13 bankruptcy could solve the problem.
+Also, if you do not list your claim or lawsuit you may never be able to bring that suit later.

 Don’t take money out of retirement plans, IRA’s or 401K’s.